Chiaki530/barracuda-neural-rendering-vr/README.md

 # Real-time Barracuda Neural Rendering for VR

-In this repository, we develop a genetic neural rendering pipeline for VR devices that can display in real-time.
+In this repository, we develop a general neural rendering pipeline for VR devices that can display in real-time.
 The pipeline is built on the [Unity](https://unity.com/) engine and [Barracuda](https://github.com/Unity-Technologies/barracuda-release) package.
 This demo contains two applications for neural rendering: scene style transfer and photorealistic human rendering.
 The Unity demo can be downloaded [here](https://drive.google.com/file/d/1KeoINYymnIi4PJmP1ra5V68eZgXrKZ82/view?usp=sharing).

 <p align="center">
     <img title="lego" alt="Alt text" src="images/demo.gif" width="300">